Basic Concepts

 Agent Types

-- Worker: Executes specific tasks using specialized capabilities
+- Worker: Executes specific jobs using specialized capabilities

 - Hybrid: Combines orchestration and execution capabilities